chenshuo/txt2png/README.md

-# playground
+# txt2png

-## tex — Knuth-Plass line-breaking & text-to-PNG renderer
+## txt2png — Knuth-Plass line-breaking & text-to-PNG renderer

 Tools implement the Knuth-Plass optimal line-breaking algorithm and a CLI renderer that produces PNG images from plain-text files, in both C++ and Python.